 The experience is consistent across the individuals I work with: you are asleep, and then you are not.
 The mind turns on — thoughts arrive without invitation, heart rate elevates, and the body feels alert.
 Falling back asleep feels out of reach, not because of worry, but because the body is in a state of activation.

 This is cortisol-driven sympathetic arousal.
-When cortisol spikes during sleep, it activates the sympathetic branch of the autonomic nervous response.
+When cortisol spikes during sleep, it activates the sympathetic branch of autonomic regulation.
 Sympathetic activation raises heart rate, increases norepinephrine release (which sharpens alertness and vigilance), and suppresses the parasympathetic tone that would normally keep the body in a resting state.
 The racing thoughts are a downstream effect of norepinephrine-mediated cortical activation — the brain is responding to a chemical arousal cue, not to an external stimulus or an emotional trigger.

 This distinction matters: the 3am racing mind during perimenopause is not “anxiety” in the psychological sense.
 It has a hormonal and autonomic basis.
 The cortisol spike comes first; the mental activation follows.